Sanskrit Knowledge-based Systems: Annotation and Computational Tools

 Hrishikesh Terdalkar

-My research lies in the intersection of Computational Linguistics, Natural Language Processing, and Software Engineering with a particular emphasis on low-resource languages such as Sanskrit and other Indian languages.
+My research lies in the intersection of Computational Linguistics, Natural Language Processing, and Graph Databases with a particular emphasis on low-resource languages such as Sanskrit and other Indian languages.
 I am committed to pioneering NLP innovations that have a real-world impact.
 I enjoy building user-friendly GUIs and CLIs for various applications.
-My interests also include Information Retrieval, Artificial Intelligence, Data Mining, and Machine Learning.
+My interests also include Artificial Intelligence, Databases, Human-Computer Interaction, Information Retrieval, and Data Mining.